tomgeorge/tomgeorge.github.io/_posts/2015-02-02-setting-up-ssh.md

 `chmod 600 ~/.ssh/id_rsa*`

-###Authorizing your machine to communicate with the remote host
+### Authorizing your machine to communicate with the remote host

 You need to add your public key to a file called `authorized_keys`.
 This lets ssh know who to let connect.
-You can `scp` your key over to the remote machine (or pscp with PuTTY):

-`scp ~/.ssh/id_rsa.pub remote_machine:/home/you/.ssh`

-Once the public key is on the remote machine, add it to `authorized_keys`:

-`cat id_rsa.pub >> ~/.ssh/authorized_keys`

-Make sure the key has actually been added to `authorized_keys`.
-When you know it's in there, delete the public key:

-`rm id_rsa.pub`
+You can use the `ssh-copy-id` command to do this:

+`ssh-agent bash <your PRIVATE key file>`

+It will ask for a password.

+Then:

+`ssh-copy-id user@host`

 You should be able to access the remote machine now without a password.

-###Disabling passphrase authentication and changing the default port
+### Disabling passphrase authentication and changing the default port

 I also disabled passphrase authentication on my machine and changed the default port sshd listens on.
 You can make a case that changing the default port doesn't really do anything to further secure yourself, but I figure why not take all practical steps.
 It's not that hard.

-The config files for the ssh server live in `/etc/ssh/sshd` on the remote machine.
-Open up the `sshd_config` file (you might have to sudo) in an editor and uncomment the line:
+The config files for the ssh server live in `/etc/ssh/sshd_config` on the remote machine.
+Open up the `sshd_config` file (you probably have to use `sudo`) in an editor and uncomment the line:

 `#PasswordAuthentication no`

+Also, make sure this line is uncommented

+`#PermitRootLogin no`

+If the line doesn't exist, make it.

 Optionally change the Port in the same file.
 If you do this, it might be a good idea to change the port value in `ssh_config` on the machine you use to connect as well.
 This saves you from having to specify the port every time with `ssh -p`.

 To see the impact of these changes, restart ssh on the remote machine:

 `sudo service ssh restart`